macacajs/app-inspector/docs/guide/install.md

 $ npm install macaca-cli -g
 ```

 Your environment needs to be setup for the particular mobile platforms that you want to view.

-Install Android SDK for Android, Xcode for iOS.
+Refer to [Macaca Environment Setup doc](https://macacajs.github.io/guide/environment-setup.html) to install Android SDK for Android, Xcode for iOS.

 Verify the environment with macaca-cli.